 Welding Associate Degree Programs

-Associate degrees in welding technology normally cover all of the above plus more.
+Associate degrees in welding technology normally cover all of the above and more.
 They are generally at least 60 credit hours in length and take 2 years to complete at your local welding trade school.
 An associate degree-level program will include general education courses and maybe even business-related courses.

-Associate Degree Program Example Courses
+Associate Degree Courses You May Take

 Besides learning everything listed in the welding certificate section above, associate degree programs can also include: